 We expect to issue Common Shares in the future.
 Future issuances of Common Shares, or the perception that such issuances are likely to occur, could affect the prevailing trading prices of the Common Shares.
-In addition, the existence of Warrants, Debt Securities or Convertible Securities with conversion features may encourage short selling by market participants.
+In addition,

 Sales of Common Shares could cause a decline in the market price of the Common Shares.
 One of our major shareholders (ILJIN and its affiliates) owns an aggregate of approximately 12.46% of our outstanding Common Shares as at June 16, 2020 based on the most recently publicly available filings on www.sedi.ca.
 Any sales of Common Shares by major shareholders or other existing shareholders or holders of options may have an adverse effect on our ability to raise capital and may adversely affect the market price of the Common Shares.